shivashant25/Power-platform-Copilot/Instructions/Labs/Lab-02.md

 2. In the Question properties pane, select Question behavior to open the Question behavior pane.

-## Excercise 3 : Edit topics with the code editor
+## Task 4 : Edit topics with the code editor

 1. On the Topics page, select + New topic.